carbon-data-specification/Steering_Committee/rules_of_engagement.md

 ![image](https://user-images.githubusercontent.com/3258579/148709731-a7b9e2fc-c26b-4fe1-b0a1-99860e7706a9.png)

 Note:
-> The technical Working Groups are open to all
+> The technical Working Groups are open to all.
+>
-> The Strategy WG and the CDS Steering Committee are open to LF Energy General and Strategic members
+> The Strategy WG and the CDS Steering Committee are open to LF Energy General and Strategic members.
+>
-> The CDS Steering Committee approves by up or down vote the final specifications
+> The CDS Steering Committee approves by up or down vote the final specifications.
+>
->    Ensures alignment between working groups
+>    Ensures alignment between working groups.
+>
->    Determines the allocation of resources (financial requests from LF Energy) will require a  Strategic Member sponsoring the request which goes to the LF Energy Governing Board
+>    Determines the allocation of resources (financial requests from LF Energy) will require a  Strategic Member sponsoring the request which goes to the LF Energy Governing Board.
+>
 > Roles can be found on the next page